 What causes tooth decay?

-Tooth decay is caused by plaque — a sticky layer of germs — in your mouth.
-The germs in plaque turn the sugar in food and drinks into acid, which can gradually damage your teeth.
+Tooth decay is caused by plaque — a sticky layer of germs — in the mouth.
+The germs in plaque turn the sugar in food and drinks into acid, which can gradually damage the teeth.

-- brushing your teeth twice a day with a fluoride toothpaste
+- brushing teeth twice a day for 2 minutes using fluoride toothpaste

 - limiting or avoiding sugary snacks